OutSystems/docs-product/src/deliver-mobile/app-shield/intro.md

 * You installed the AppShield plugin in your environment.
 To download the plugin, check out [OutSystems AppShield](https://www.outsystems.com/forge/component-overview/9379/) in Forge.
 * You have a license for AppShield.
 * You're using MABS 6.1 or later.

-Additionally:
+Check out [MABS and mobile operating systems lifecycles](https://success.outsystems.com/Support/Release_Notes/Mobile_Apps_Build_Service_Versions) for more information about the supported operating systems.

+Also note:

-* You need to rebuild and redistribute the mobile apps that you want to protect.
+* You need to rebuild and redistribute the mobile apps protected with AppShield.
-* Account for the app file size increases after hardening the security, and additional time for MABS to create the build.
+* The app file size increases after hardening the security.
+* MABS takes more time to create a hardened build.

 ## Supported features